patrickfav/rocketchat-exporter/README.md

       -h, --help              Show this help message and exit.
       -o, --outFile=<file>    The file or directory to write the export data to.
                                 Will write to current directory with auto generated filename if this arg is omitted.
+If you want to export multiple conversations you must pass a directory not a file.
       -t, --host=<host>       The rocket chat server.
 E.g. 'https://myserver.com'
       -u, --user=<username>   RocketChat username for authentication.
       -V, --version           Print version information and exit.